Zup-Protocol/zup-ui-kit/README.md

 Zup UI Kit is a Flutter library containing all the UI components for the [Zup app](https://app.zupprotocol.xyz).
 Also powering UI Kits for the [web3kit Flutter Package]().

+⚠️ This library is intended to be used for Flutter Web!

 ## Table of Contents

 - [Installation](#installation)